 MyCompositeComponent which holds the two subcomponents,

 @defcomposite MyCompositeComponent begin Component(Leaf1) Component(Leaf2) foo1 = Parameter(Leaf1.foo) foo2 = Parameter(Leaf2.foo) var_2_1 = Variable(Leaf2.var_2_1) connect(Leaf2.par_2_1, Leaf1.var_1_1) connect(Leaf2.par_2_2, Leaf1.var_1_1) end

 connect calls are responsible for making internal connections between any two components held by a composite component, similar to

 connect_param! described in the Model section below.

-As mentioned above, conflict resolution refers to cases where two subcomponents have identically named parameters, and thus the user needs to explicitly demonstrate that they are aware of this and create a new external parameter that will point to all subcomponent parameters with that name.
+As mentioned above, conflict resolution refers to cases where two subcomponents have identically named parameters, and thus the user needs to explicitly demonstrate that they are aware of this and create a new shared model parameter that will point to all subcomponent parameters with that name.
 For example, given leaf components

 @defcomp Leaf1 begin p1 = Parameter() v1 = Variable(index=[time]) end @defcomp Leaf2 begin p1 = Parameter() end

 The following will fail because you need to resolve the namespace collision of the